kdeldycke/kevin-deldycke-blog/content/posts/file-management-commands.md

         :::bash
         $ find . -name "MANIFEST.in" -exec bash -c 'grep --silent "string" "{}" && echo $(dirname "{}")' \;

-  * Search for upper-cased strings with underscore in all files:
+  * Search for upper-cased strings with underscore of a minimanl length of 4 in all files:

         :::bash
         $ grep --only-matching --no-filename -RIe '[A-Z_]\{4,\}' . | sort | uniq